-- Network Status The Network Status page provides detailed network usage information accumulated since last reboot.
-Hourly, daily, weekly and monthly usage details as well as other network-specific information is displayed. - System Status The System Status page displays system information and status details.
-Kernel version, system load, RAM usage, CPU type as well as a number of ACPI-specific monitored values are displayed. - Server Message Log The Server Message Log page provides a viewable copy of the current system message log.
-The system message log contains valuable information that can help in troubleshooting as well as aid in general system administration and maintenance. - About NASLite-2 The About NASLite-2 page provides general product description, copyright and licensing information pertaining to NASLite-2. - Unlock The Unlock page is used to help unlock the NASLite-2 server during initial setup.
-When the server is unlocked, this page displays Unlock Code details. - Administer NASLite-2 This is not really a status page but rather a preformatted link to remotely launch the NASLite-2 Administration Utility via TELNET.
-If your browser is properly configured, clicking on this link will open the local TELNET client and display the associated NASLIte-2 login. - Server Elements Online This is not really a status page but a web link to the Server Elements website.
-The server Elements website will always provide information on the latest NASLite-2 releases and well as details on related products and updates.
+Network Status - The Network Status page provides detailed network usage information accumulated since last reboot.
+Currently connected clients, hourly, daily, weekly and monthly usage details as well as other network-specific information is displayed.

+System Status - The System Status page displays system information and status details.
+Kernel version, system load, RAM usage, CPU type, active process details as well as a number of ACPI-specific monitored values are displayed.

+Server Message Log - The Server Message Log page provides a viewable copy of the current system message log.
+The system message log contains valuable information that can help in troubleshooting as well as aid in general system administration and maintenance.

+About NASLite-M2 - The About NASLite-M2 page provides general product description, copyright and licensing information pertaining to NASLite-M2.

+Unlock - The Unlock page is used to help unlock the NASLite-M2 server during initial setup.
+When the server is unlocked, this page displays Unlock Code details.

+Administer NASLite-M2 - This is not really a status page but rather a preformatted link to remotely launch the NASLite-M2 Administration Utility via TELNET.
+If your browser is properly configured, clicking on this link will open the local TELNET client and display the associated NASLite-M2 login.

+Server Elements Online - This is not really a status page but a web link to the Server Elements website.
+The server Elements website will always provide information on the latest NASLite-M2 releases and well as details on related products and updates.